Marine geoengineering guidance agreed

 The Meeting established a correspondence group to assist in preparation for the conference and to continue to gather information on best practices and existing guidance and legislation and other relevant issues of marine and riverine disposal of mine tailings around the world, identifying any gaps in best practices and existing guidance.

-noted that a total of 15 mines (i.e., 0.6%) out of approximately 2,500 large scale mines world-wide used marine or riverine disposal for mine tailings, under Government permits, and that a number of mines around the world are in the early stages of development and are considering marine disposal as one of the alternatives for disposal of mine tailings.
+A 2012 report noted that a total of 15 mines (i.e., 0.6%) out of approximately 2,500 large scale mines world-wide used marine or riverine disposal for mine tailings, under Government permits, and that a number of mines around the world are in the early stages of development and are considering marine disposal as one of the alternatives for disposal of mine tailings.